robocorp/example-advanced-python-template/ci_cd/github/README.md

 ## Try running it!

 Now you can try to run your new pipeline from the `Actions` menu!
 You can also trigger the pipeline by creating a merge request targeting any of the three protected branches.

+Example runs for these GitHub actions are part of this very repo!